Bohdan-Khomtchouk/Biochat/desc.md

 are of interest.
 A more nuanced case is when only experiments that target a particular histone (which may be mentioned in the text summary but is not indicated in a special field) are requested.
-That's why the Biochats project aims to provide a flexible toolset suitable for experimenting with different similarity measures and their parameters, as well as supplemental filtering based on additional parameters.
+That's why the Biochat project aims to provide a flexible toolset suitable for experimenting with different similarity measures and their parameters, as well as supplemental filtering based on additional parameters.

-## Biochats similarity measures
+## Biochat similarity measures

-In the context of Biochats, a similarity measure is a function of 2 records that returns a number in the interval [0,1] signifying the degree of similarity (the closer to 1 - the more similar).
+In the context of Biochat, a similarity measure is a function of 2 records that returns a number in the interval [0,1] signifying the degree of similarity (the closer to 1 - the more similar).
 The magnitude of the similarity doesn't have any particular meaning, the